 The two horns, first of all, signify holiness, as in the prophets, but it is different, material holiness of a spirituality immersed in the earth, which creates in matter, like an ancient demiurge.

 The position on the sides of the forehead, in the points of the will, expresses the will to fulfill oneself in a physical, material sense, to materially embody one’s being.
 Their number, two, or “dia” (hence the adjective “diabolical”), their branched form in the shape of a deer (a symbol for initiation), mean division and fragmentation, but in the true sense of multiplication, of amplification in a single image, creating an eternity that, on earth, is expressed only in the indefinite multiplicity of beings and forms.

 Hence, this also represents the creative and fecundating, phallic character of the god.
-The beard expresses wisdom, but the snub nose, pointed ears, horns, and the rest tell how it is a wisdom of a different, natural kind that is revealed here, an innate wisdom.
-An old-child who “knows”, aware that all human wisdom is ultimately useless: “Everything returns, and wisdom is in vain” he says to those who question him.
+The beard expresses wisdom, but the snub nose, pointed ears, horns, and the rest tell how it is a wisdom of a different, natural kind that is revealed here, the innate wisdom.
+An old child who “knows”, aware that all human wisdom is ultimately useless: “Everything returns, and wisdom is in vain” he says to those who question him.